VelocitasImperium/Taurus-GT3/guideWIP.md

 <img src="https://github.com/VelocitasImperium/Taurus-GT3/blob/main/images/Guide/TaurusGt3-guideFlash5.png" width="600">

-It will take about 2 minutes, you can see the RX TX LED flashing during this process, don't disconnect until the Arduino IDE says it's done.
+It will take about 2 minutes, you can see the RX TX LED(on the programmer) flashing during this process, don't disconnect until the Arduino IDE says it's done.

 Now you can proceed without the Arduino Board and plug your Taurus PCB directly to the USB.